-Under the Alternative B, the potential for domestic sheep grazing to have direct and indirect impacts to eligible and potentially eligible sites would be the same as under existing conditions.
-The acreage permitted for grazing would remain the same as Alternative A but the AUMs would decrease by 10 percent, which would slightly reduce impacts to eligible, potentially eligible and listed sites.
-However, existing terms and conditions would be applied to the permits, which do not include additional measures for the protection of historic structures within the Alpine Triangle Recreation Area, or measures to minimize grazing impacts along streams, springs, and lakes where archaeological sites are often found.
-As a result, the potential for damage or loss of historic structures within the Alpine Triangle Recreation Area and sites located near streams, springs, and lakes may still be greater than under the Alternative A.
+Under Alternative B, the acreage permitted for grazing would be the same as Alternative A however the fewer AUMs would slightly reduce potential impacts to eligible, potentially eligible and listed sites.
+Existing terms and conditions would be applied to the permits, however additional measures for the protection of historic structures within the Alpine Triangle Recreation Area, and to minimize grazing impacts along streams, springs, and lakes where archaeological sites are often found would not be included.
+As a result, the potential for damage or loss of historic structures within the Alpine Triangle Recreation Area and sites located near streams, springs, and lakes could be greater than under Alternative A.